Ready to hack visual design using Pinterest templates to create visuals that catch attention?

 - Switched out the font to block capitals that will work well with our design.

-- Converted the text into an image mask (“text masking”) and filled it with a glittery gold texture.
+- Converted the text into an image mask (with the Text Mask Tool) and filled it with a glittery gold texture.

 - Added a subtle black drop shadow to the text to make it pop from the background.